jayakaushik2102/heart-disease-prediction/README.md

-9Heart Disease Prediction using Machine Learning
+Heart Disease Prediction using Machine Learning
 This project predicts whether a person has heart disease using clinical features like age, cholesterol, resting blood pressure, and chest pain type.
-I used a Random Forest Classifier to train the model and evaluated it using accuracy, classification report, and confusion matrix.
+A Random Forest Classifier is used for training, and the model is evaluated using accuracy, classification report, and confusion matrix.

 Why This Project Matters
 - Heart disease is one of the leading causes of death worldwide.
 - Early prediction using machine learning can help in timely diagnosis and treatment.
-- This project simulates how real-world healthcare AI systems work by analyzing patient data and predicting disease risk.
+- Simulates how real-world healthcare AI systems analyze patient data and predict disease risk.

 What I Did
 - Cleaned and preprocessed the heart disease dataset
 - Encoded categorical variables using 'get_dummies'
-- Trained a **Random Forest model**
+- Trained a Random Forest model
 - Evaluated model using accuracy, precision, recall, F1-score
 - Saved:
-  - Trained model ('heart_disease_model.pkl')
+  - Trained model             -                        'heart_disease_model.pkl'
-  - Scaler ('scaler.pkl')
+  - Scaler                    -                        'scaler.pkl'
-  - Model report ('model_report.txt')
+  - Model report              -                        'model_report.pkl'
-  - Confusion matrix heatmap ('confusion_matrix.png')
+  - Confusion matrix heatmap  -                        'confusion_matrix.png'

 Example Output
 Accuracy: 75.543478%